Home » Finding A School » Choosing a School: What About For-Profit Schools?

 Be Savvy Choosing Your College

-Your GI Bill money is a hard-earned benefit.
+Your GI Bill benefits are hard-earned.
 Investing it wisely will be one of the best decisions you’ll ever make.
 Once you know what you want to study and why, you have to decide where you want to enroll.
-Many U.S. colleges are facing challenges because the college-age population is declining.
+Many U.S. colleges are facing challenges as the college-age population declines.

 Research the leadership, reputation, and track record of the colleges you’re interested in attending.
 Here are some questions to help you make the best choice:

-4.)
 Is the school accredited?
-Accreditation refers to a third-party assessment that evaluates the quality standards of the program.
-You’ll need this information to make sure the degree or certificate you’re pursing will be accepted by the professional licensing boards, unions and/or associations you’ll eventually want to join.
-You should only consider colleges that hold one or more of the three recognized accreditation types: national, regional, and programmatic.
+Accreditation is a third-party assessment that evaluates a program’s quality standards.
+You’ll need this information to make sure the degree or certificate you’re pursuing will be accepted by the professional licensing boards, unions, and/or associations you’ll eventually want to join.
+You should consider only colleges that hold one or more of the three recognized accreditation types: national, regional, or programmatic.

 Accreditation for Colleges and Universities